-Human Trafficking is a form of modern day slavery that is widespread and occurs in the United States, California, and here in Monterey County.
-As it is one of the largest criminal industries in the world and the fastest growing, we focus on victims.
-Traffickers do not discriminate; they target the young and the old, men and women, and people from all social economic backgrounds.
-Homeless and foster care youth are among those at highest risk of being trafficked.
+Human Trafficking is widespread and occurs in the United States, California, and here in Monterey County.
+As it is one of the largest criminal industries in the world and the fastest-growing, we focus on victims.
+Traffickers do not discriminate; they target the young and the old, men and women, and people from all social-economic backgrounds.
+Homeless and foster care youth are among those at the highest risk of being trafficked.
 Young girls are the most common victims.
-We see human trafficking victims everyday as they are found in places familiar like city streets, strip clubs, massage businesses, hotels and motels.
+We see human trafficking victims every day as they are found in places familiar like city streets, strip clubs, massage businesses, hotels, and motels.
 We also see trafficking in places we never expect like factories, construction, truck stops, domestic work, farming and landscape, and janitorial services.

 Recruitment, harboring, transportation, provision or obtaining of the person for labor or services through the use of force fraud or coercion for the purpose of subjection to involuntary servitude, peonage debt bondage or slavery.

 Sex Trafficking is the force, fraud or coercion to cause a commercial sex act.
 The coercion can be subtle, overt and/or psychological.
 Sex trafficking, as well as all Human Trafficking is a part of modern day slavery.

 The Commercial Sexual Exploitation of Children (CSEC) is a range of crimes and activities involving the sexual abuse or exploitation of a child for the financial benefit of any person or in exchange for anything of value.

 Since 2017, the YWCA of Monterey County has been serving victims of Human trafficking through a trauma informed approach, focusing on safety, trustworthiness and transparency, peer support collaboration and mutuality, empowerment voice and choice, and cultural historical and gender issues.